vuejs/awesome-vue/README.md

  - [vue-esc](https://github.com/ianaya89/vue-esc) - Vue.js directive to add a document event listener on escape keyup.
  - [vue-global-events](https://github.com/shentao/vue-global-events/) – A component to handle global events (like shortcuts) using Vue’s event modifiers
  - [vue-edge-check](https://github.com/gu-fan/vue-edge-check/) – Check browser edge to prevent transition effect triggered oddly when swipe edge with `vue-router`
+ - [vue-directive-clickout](https://github.com/LinusBorg/vue-directive-clickout) – A directive to catch clicks outside of an element, compatible with Vue 2.0 only

 ### Responsive Design